Mathematical Foundations of Complex Tonality: Chromatic tone systems

 \section{Chromatic tone systems}

 Let us enquire, therefore, whether it is possible to create a version of the just chromatic scale by the successive aggregation of ``particles" (semitones of various magnitudes) in such a way that the result includes all of the notes of the just diatonic scale as a subscale.
-This is a difficult question, but the answer is affirmative, as the following example, which can be attributed to Didymus \cite{Orbach}, clearly illustrates.
+Although not, perhaps, obvious, the answer is affirmative, as the following example (Orbach 1999), based on Kepler's scale, clearly illustrates.
 As particles we take

 An aggregation sequence that leads to the just chromatic scale \eqref{flat scale} is then given as follows: